Category Archives: Syndicated

 She Is Your Neighbour – Season Four

-The fourth season of #She Is Your Neighbour | podcast | Brought to you by | Women's Crisis Services of Waterloo Region (illustration of houses and trees on a teal background with black and white text)She Is Your Neighbour, Understanding Femicide will air on CKMS-FM starting Monday, 13 March 2023.
+The fourth season of #She Is Your Neighbour | podcast | Brought to you by | Women's Crisis Services of Waterloo Region (illustration of houses and trees on a teal background with black and white text)She Is Your Neighbour, Understanding Femicide first aired on CKMS-FM on Monday, 13 March 2023.
 The guests share impactful stories, and we can learn how to prevent these tragedies from happening.

 In this series, we explore what happens when domestic violence becomes lethal.
 You will hear stories from survivors, experts, and family members of women and girls who lost their lives to femicide.
 In this six-episode series, we find out how they persevered in the darkest times and managed to take action following these tragedies.